-Full time apprentices will typically spend 42 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend 42 months on-programme (before the gateway) working towards the occupational standard.
 All apprentices must spend a minimum of 12 months on-programme.
+All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.